NASA-PDS/pds-view/registry/registry-service/README.txt

 C. Jar

-To create the jar to use as a dependency within other projects simply run "mvn compile jar:jar".
+To create the JAR to use as a dependency within other projects simply run "mvn compile jar:jar".
 This will create the target/registry-service.jar which can be used to integrate with other libraries.
+Perform the following command to deploy the JAR file to the Maven repository:

+mvn deploy:deploy-file -DgroupId=gov.nasa.pds.2010.registry \
+-DartifactId=registry-service -Dversion=X.X.X -Dpackaging=jar \
+-Dfile=target/registry-service-X.X.X.jar -DpomFile=pom.xml \
+-Drepository=pds-repo \
+-Durl=sftp://starcell.jpl.nasa.gov/usr/local/svn/apache2/htdocs/maven2

 Eclipse
 =======